RepairYourTech/Owon1041/README.md

 ## Running the Application

+### Pre-built Executable (No Building Required)

+This repository includes a pre-built executable that you can run directly without having to build the application yourself:

+1. Clone or download this repository
-After building the application, you can run it directly from the `build/Release` directory.
-A shortcut `Owon1041.lnk` is provided in the root directory for convenience.
+2. Double-click the `Owon1041.lnk` shortcut in the root directory
+   - This shortcut points to the pre-built executable in the `build/Release` directory

+The application is ready to use immediately with all necessary dependencies included.

 ## Repository Structure

 This repository has two main branches:

 - `source-code-only`: Contains only the source code files needed for compilation
-- `main`: Contains the full project including build configurations
+- `main`: Contains the full project including the pre-built application

-The repository contains all the necessary source code to build the application.
-After building, the executable will be located in the `build/Release` directory.
+The `main` branch includes:

+- Complete source code
+- Pre-built executable in the `build/Release` directory
+- All necessary Qt DLLs and dependencies
+- A shortcut (`Owon1041.lnk`) for easy access to the application

+You can run the application directly without building it, or build it yourself from the source code.

 ## Building from Source

+**Note:** Building from source is optional.
+You can run the pre-built executable directly as described in the [Running the Application](#running-the-application) section.

 ### Prerequisites